Douglasdale Recreation, Environment, Access & Leisure Group

 The group and its website have been set up as a focal point for discussion of aims, ideas and opportunities to enable the progression of recreation, environmental, access and leisure facilities in the Douglas Valley, South Lanarkshire, Scotland.

 The group welcomes comments, help and ideas on any projects, how improve our valley and evolve the website.

 We look forward to our next meeting, which will be held on Wed.
-27th November at 7.00 pm in the Job Club Office, 47 Main Street, Douglas to discuss matters further.
+22nd of January at 7.00 in the Community Firestation, Douglas to discuss matters further.
 All welcome........